 Boy oh boy.

-There are horror stories on the Internet (and in-person) about this RV club, and there are great stories on the Internet (and in-person) about this club as well.
+There are horror stories on the Internet (and in-person) about this RV discount club, and there are great stories on the Internet (and in-person) about it as well.

-It seems a definite love/hate relationship going on, and hardly any in-between.
+It seems a definite love/hate relationship is going on, with hardly any in-between.